IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 HARDFORK-08 (~- no access to *Plutus cost model* parameters) New Plutus versions **must** be supported by a version-specific *Plutus cost model* that covers each primitive that is available in the new Plutus version

-### 5.GUARDRAILS AND GUIDELINES ON UPDATE CONSTITUTIONAL
+### 5. GUARDRAILS AND GUIDELINES ON UPDATE CONSTITUTIONAL

 #### COMMITTEE OR THRESHOLD ACTIONS